phlitewebsites/phlite-style-reset/README.md

 # style-reset

-Simple css reset for use with latest broswers plus IE11
+Simple css reset for use with latest browsers plus IE11